Piano Practice Ultimate Guide:

 Once you’re done with practicing each row, try playing two rows at once.
 Play any two consequent rows and get familiar with longer phrases.

-By listening to the recording, you can illustrate the sound, tone and atmosphere of the music.
-This type of practice will help beginners get a clear image on the tempo and general nuance of the music.
+Listening to a recording can help you understand the sound, tone, and atmosphere of the music.
+This type of practice gives beginners a clear sense of the tempo and overall feel of the piece.

-Listen to the recording before and after practicing piano or anytime you feel like listening.
-You can also listen to a variety of music by the same composer or composition period, which will expand your knowledge of repertoire and improve your listening skills.
+Try listening to the recording before and after you practice piano, or whenever you feel like it.
+You can also explore other music by the same composer or from the same period, which will expand your repertoire and improve your listening skills.

-For example, if you’re practicing music by Mozart, you can explore his other music such as symphony, opera and violin sonata.
-You can also listen to other composers from the same classical period, including Haydn, Beethoven and Schubert.
+For example, if you’re practicing a piece by Mozart, you might explore his symphonies, operas, or violin sonatas.
+You can also listen to works by other composers from the same classical period, like Haydn, Beethoven, and Schubert.

 6. Practice piano with hands separately